jameslittle230/jameslittle.me-nextjs/content/blog/18-one-year-of-stork.md

 In encountering different open-source projects, I’ve tried to pluck the features I feel have helped me the most.
 The landing page contains a demo, the current version number, and working sample code (three things that an unfortunate number of landing pages seem to omit).
 I’ve published the project’s roadmap, and I encourage feature requests and bug reports on Github.
 Most importantly, though, I’m writing about Stork with a human touch, with the hope that the people who interact with the project can better recognize that there’s a coder behind the code.

 I’m actively looking for people to try Stork in their own site and give me feedback.
 It might not be there yet (though it might be for you!), but I believe that Stork can be an easy, flexible solution to anyone who wants to implement web search, and I’m excited to put in the work to make it so.
 That said, Stork is far from complete.
-My scratchpad is pages long[^2], and I plan to continue building features and enhancements for a while.
+My scratchpad is pages long {% footnote %}Features I’m excited to build include: 1) mutating index files from the command line instead of creating a new one, 2) fetching documents from the web, and 3) using web workers so that the WASM computation doesn’t crush the main thread.{% /footnote %}, and I plan to continue building features and enhancements for a while.
 As I see it, Stork will be useful until it’s irrelevant, and will be relevant until people stop building Jamstack-based sites.
 I’m also banking on the community to help me: feature requests, bug reports, and other communication has already helped Stork become a better tool, and I’m excited to see what further contributions the community will add to Stork.

 If you’re interested in learning more about Stork, here are some links:

 - The project’s page, including a demo: <https://stork-search.net>
 - The project on Github: <https://github.com/jameslittle230/stork>

----

 _Thanks to [Julian Lehr](https://twitter.com/lehrjulian) and [Ben Guo](https://twitter.com/bgdotjpg) for reviewing early versions of this post._

-[^2]: Features I’m excited to build include: 1) mutating index files from the command line instead of creating a new one, 2) fetching documents from the web, and 3) using web workers so that the WASM computation doesn’t crush the main thread.